 Furthermore, cloud-based systems are increasing in popularity.
 By the end of 2021, end-user spending on public cloud software is predicted to increase by 23%, which translates to more than $330 billion in spending — up from $270 billion last year.

 Digital tracking of order fulfillment on the warehouse floor can reduce problems by updating your centralized inventory system in real-time.
 Barcode scanners work well as long as each product’s labels remain on the racks and next to the correct item.
 However, in some instances, these labels may fall off, increasing the chances of errors in pulling goods.
 Tablets or mobile devices that display pictures and scan barcodes or QR codes on the racks may help avoid these issues.

 Replacing paper order forms with digital barcode readers or scanners improves the accuracy of the products pulled from the shelves.
 Additionally, barcode readers that communicate with WMS can update the inventory based on orders pulled during the shift.

 3. Track Assets With Real-Time Location System

 If you want to fully upgrade your warehouse to the latest technology, consider tracking your facility’s assets with a real-time location system, or RTLS.
 This system combines active and passive radio frequency identification (RFID) tags, Bluetooth low-energy beacons and ultrawideband beacons.
-When integrated, these technologies can pinpoint the location of lift trucks and other high-cost assets in your facility to within a few inches.
+When integrated, these technologies can pinpoint the location of lift trucks and other high-cost assets in your facility within a few inches.
 Using RTLS is too cost-prohibitive for tracking products.
-But, you can avoid time lost from missing or misplaced assets by using it to keep tabs on the expensive equipment in your warehouse.
+But you can avoid time lost from missing or misplaced assets by using it to keep tabs on the expensive equipment in your warehouse.

 Another use of RTLS and RFID technology is to use passive RFID tags, which cost much less than active models, to tag pallets.
 Readers at each dock can determine if a pallet arrives at the correct location for outgoing shipments.